GCY/GCY.github.io/_portfolio/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method.md

 - 6.Close PC-GUI software than reopen it, it will generate the『equation.txt』.
 - 7.copy equation and replace firmware parameter 『float a[3]』 in main.c.

-Column A is ADC0-value, B is Mercury Manometer mmHg pressure.</br>
+Column A is ADC0-value, B is Mercury Manometer mmHg pressure.
 ![alt text](https://github.com/GCY/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method-/blob/master/res/calibration%20example.png?raw=true)

 ## Atrial Fibrillation In Oscillometric Method Detect Algorithm

-Below are a few real world cases of the AFib(for example PCV, PAC), envelope wave lost some peaks.</br>
+Below are a few real world cases of the AFib(for example PCV, PAC), envelope wave lost some peaks.

 ### Premature Atrial Contractions